Studley Royal Park: Combined estates

 William died on 17 May 1781 in London.
 The estate passed to his elder daughter, Elizabeth Allanson, after his two sons predeceased him.
 Whilst she spent the majority of her time as owner at her home in Twickenham, Elizabeth did continue her family's civic work in Ripon – donating to the poor, funding streetlighting and building Ripon Town Hall.
 However, although she appointed Christopher Hall as agent, during her ownership, and her lack of presence at the estate, many areas of the designed landscape became neglected.

 Elizabeth died on 8 March 1808 and was succeeded by her niece, Elizabeth Sophia Lawrence, who lived at Studley from 1808 until her death in 1845.
 An influential woman in the area, she used her position to influence (and punish) voters.
-Under her ownership, she made further additions to the grounds, which included the stone Obelisk, as well as Robin Hood's Well, which enclosed a small spring.
+Under her ownership, she made further additions to the grounds, which included The Obelisk, as well as Robin Hood's Well, which enclosed a small spring.
 She also made repairs to the abbey, including to Huby's Tower.
 It was under her ownership that John Richard Walbran first undertook excavations in 1840.
 In her will she left bequests totalling £237,000, including £1000 to fund a dispensary in Ripon.

 The estate then devolved to Thomas Philip, 2nd Earl de Grey, a distant relative.
 Under de Grey, Walbran undertook further excavation.
 These excavations in the 1850s also piqued public interest further in the site.
-This was furthered by the opening of curative springs nearby in Harrogate bringing an large tourism audience with it.
+This was furthered by the opening of curative springs nearby in Harrogate bringing a large tourism audience with it.
 Management of the huge increases in the numbers of tourists entailed the creation of new routes, including the De Grey Walk and the Well Walk.
 In 1847 a new one shilling entrance fee was introduced.
 The first record of a school trip to the site was from St Peter's School, Dallowgill, in September 1851.
 In 1858 the first museum for the site was opened in the Muniments Room, above the Warming House.
 The 1850s also saw major events held at the estate for the first time.
 These raised funds for a variety of causes, such as the Ripon Mechanics Institute, to celebrate peace in Crimea, and a 'Great Musical Celebration' in 1868.
 In 1869 the third-earliest bicycle race to be held in England ran through the estate.